drschatz/cs-128-live-web/mps/WordGuess.md

 4. Come to office hours if you get stuck.
 5. Start early!
 If you start late and you get stuck there may not be enough time to help.

 For information on how to exactly prompt the user please see the sample examples provided.
-To run and compare your output do the following:
+Note there are no test cases for this part because we let you decide what functions to write.
+However, to check your code is working as expected, do the following with different part2 examples:

 `make driver-full
 ./bin/driver-full < tests/input/input_part2_ex1.txt > tests/output/output_part2_ex1.txt
 diff tests/output/output_part2_ex1.txt tests/output/output_part2_ex1_sol.txt`

 **see above for a description of what each of these lines do.**